deanturpin/dft/readme.md

   // For each Fourier bin we need to iterate over each sample - O(n^2) - but
   // return only half as many bins as samples, the upper half is a mirror
-  // image of the lower
+  // image of the lower.
   const double bins = std::distance(begin, end);

+  // The twiddle matrix is usually generated up front but as we're doing a
-  for (double k = 0.0; k < bins / 2; ++k) {
+  // one-shot calculation it can be refactored into a single loop. for (double k = 0.0; k < bins / 2; ++k) {

-    // Loop over every sample for each result bin and store the result, note
+    // Loop over every sample for each frequency bin and store the result. std::vector<std::complex<double>> fou;
-    // sample index (n) is incremented in the calculation std::vector<std::complex<double>> responses;
-    std::transform(begin, end, std::back_inserter(responses),
+    std::transform(begin, end, std::back_inserter(fou),
                    [ n = 0.0, &bins, &k ](const auto &sample) mutable {

-                     // Calculate the response for this sample return exp(std::complex<double>{0.0, 2.0} *
+                     // Calculate the response for this sample, note the sample
+                     // index (n) is incremented in the calculation. return exp(std::complex<double>{0.0, 2.0} *
                                 3.14159265358979323846264338328 * k * n++ /
                                 bins) *
                             double(sample);
                    });

-    // Store the absolute sum of the responses scaled by the window size dft.push_back(
+    // Store the absolute sum of the responses scaled by the window size. dft.push_back(std::abs(std::accumulate(std::cbegin(fou), std::cend(fou),
-        std::abs(std::accumulate(std::cbegin(responses), std::cend(responses),
                                            std::complex<double>{}) /
                            bins));
   }

   return dft;